karollynecosta/aws_solutions_architect-associate/README.md

 	Bypass: Dynamic content, as determined at request time (cache-behavior configured to forward all headers) Proxy methods PUT/POST/PATCH/OPTIONS/DELETE go directly to the origin

+The Cache-Control and Expires headers control how long objects stay in the cache.
+The Cache-Control max-age directive lets you specify how long (in seconds) you want an object to remain in the cache before CloudFront gets the object again from the origin server.
+The minimum expiration time CloudFront supports is 0 seconds for web distributions and 3600 seconds for RTMP distributions.
 ```

 Aws Global Accelerator: